What does Silicon Valley learn from Holmes' beliefs? - ExBulletin

 What most people didn’t know at the time was that Theranos’ blood testing technology continued to produce misleading results.
 As a result, patients had to take regular blood draws instead of the promised fingertips, and Theranos secretly tested these samples using conventional machines in a traditional laboratory environment.
 Evidence presented at the trial also showed that Holmes lied about a deal allegedly made by Theranos with major pharmaceutical companies such as Pfizer and the US military.

-Deception backfired in 2015 after a series of explosive articles in The Wall Street Journal and Theranos’ regulatory audits uncovered potentially dangerous flaws in corporate technology that eventually led to its collapse. ..
+Deception backfired in 2015 after a series of explosive articles in The Wall Street Journal and Theranos’ regulatory audits uncovered potentially dangerous flaws in corporate technology and eventually collapsed.

 Holmes occasionally expressed dissatisfaction with addressing various issues in his testimony, but often claimed that the prosecution had forgotten the circumstances surrounding some of the key events in the limelight.
 She claimed that Theranos never stopped believing that it was on the verge of refining its technology.